I rose late today. Very late.

 One completely safe area, where few object, to the setting off of fireworks, is the ball field.

-Last night the game started at Nine P.M. to beat the heat, so the light were.
+Last night the game started at Nine P.M. to beat the heat, so the light were on.

 After the game, fireworks.